mirswamp/swamp-scarf-db/README.md

 The value for an option is determined by first one of these that sets the value: 1) command line options, 2) the _scarf-to-db-auth.conf_ configuration file, 3) the _scarf-to-db.conf_ file, and finally 4) defaults built-in to `scarf-to-db`.

-The location of configuration files can be set from an option before it is read.
-If the configuration file location is explicitly set, it will result in an error if the file does not exist, but if the value is the default value, the configuration file is skipped if not present.
+The location of configuration files can be set from an option before the option file is processed.
+If the configuration file location is explicitly set, it is an error if the file does not exist, but if the value is the default value, the configuration file is skipped if not present.

 The remainder of these sections describes each option and is grouped by the most appropriate place to set the option starting with the scarf-to-db.conf options, then scarf-to-db-auth.conf options, and finally options most appropriately passed as command line options.